Kaspian-TC/CSCD58-final-project/README.md

 ## How to run tests

+Please download the vm image from this google drive file, it should have all the necessary files within it: `https://drive.google.com/drive/folders/13YDJP4KQxSa0truhdP5hREcnWT6LlQOA?usp=sharing`

 ### Setup/Config

 Ideally, the .ova file will find its way, and this setup will not be required, but in the case that it does not, here is a guide on how to set up a mininet environment for running the tests: